Forwarding Models in OpenFlow Networks

 The dirty details of path-based forwarding vary based on the hardware capabilities of the switches you use and your programming preferences.
 Using MPLS or PBB would be the cleanest option – those packet formats are well understood by network troubleshooting tools, so an unlucky engineer trying to fix a problem in an OpenFlow-based fabric would have a fighting chance.

-Unfortunately you won’t see much PBB or MPLS in OpenFlow products any time soon – they require OpenFlow 1.3 (or vendor extensions) and hardware support that’s often lacking in switches used for OpenFlow forwarding these days.
-OpenFlow controller developers are trying to bypass those problems with creative uses of packet headers (VLAN or MAC rewrite comes to mind), making a troubleshooters job much more interesting.
+Unfortunately I haven’t seen a data center switch that would implement OpenFlow support for PBB or MPLS.
+OpenFlow controller developers were trying to bypass those problems with creative uses of packet headers (VLAN or MAC rewrite comes to mind), making a troubleshooters job much more interesting.

 Hop-by-hop forwarding.
 Install flow-matching N-tuples in every switch along the path.
 Results in an architecture that works great in PowerPoint and lab tests, but breaks down in anything remotely similar to a production network due to scalability problems, primarily FIB update challenges.

 If an OpenFlow controller using hop-by-hop forwarding paradigm implements proactive flow installation (install N-tuples based on configuration and topology), it just might work in small deployments.
-If it uses reactive flow installation (punt new flows to the controller, install microflow entries on every hop for each new flow), it deserves a nomination for Darwin Award.
+If it uses reactive flow installation (punts new flows to the controller, and installs microflow entries on every hop for each new flow), it deserves a nomination for Darwin Award.

 Why does it matter?

 Would you buy a core router that only supports RIPv1?
-Would you use a solution that uses PBR instead of routing protocols?
+Would you use a solution that uses static routes, PBR, and NAT instead of routing protocols?
 Would you use NetFlow-based forwarding with flows being instantiated by a central router (remember Multi-Layer Switching on Cat5000)?
 Probably not – we’ve learned the hard way which protocols and architectures work and which ones don’t.

-OpenFlow is an emerging technology, and you’ll stumble upon numerous vendors (from startups to major brand names) selling you OpenFlow-based solutions (and pixie dust).
+You might still stumble upon vendors selling you OpenFlow-based solutions (and pixie dust).
 It’s important to understand how these solutions work behind the scenes when evaluating them.
 Everything will work great in your 2-node proof-of-concept lab, but you might encounter severe scalability limitations in real-life deployment.